martinratinaud/work-with-me/readme.md

 ## One sentence to describe myself

-Happy-funny-full of ideas-human who creates web platforms and enjoy life every day.
+Happy, funny, full-of-ideas human who creates web platforms from 🇲🇺 Mauritius and **enjoy life** every day.

 _and who sometimes create cheesy self describing methodology you should love! :-)_